TrueBlocks/trueblocks-core/src/other/addrs_ipfs/README.md

     Found 216396 transactions for account 0xbb9bc244d798123fde783fcc1c72d3bb8c189413

-And now we show the transactions and traces:
+And now we show the full detail of the transactions and traces on that account:

     getTrans --verbose --trace --file:bancor.txt